Rendanic/check_MK-Plugins/README.md

 * Check_MK Agent 1.2.2p2 or newer

 ## How to configure the plugin
-The configuration is very simple since <todo>.
+The configuration is very simple since 2014.09.14_1.2.2p0_tbr.
+The usage of an Oracle wallet is not documented here.

 ### Copy sqlnet.ora to $MK_CONFDIR.

 This file is needed for the Oracle Client to prevent unwanted diagnostic data to the homedirectory of root.
-There is also a
+An Oracle wallet also needs the sqlnet.ora.

 ### Configure a Database User
 This depends on the instance_type.